modestos/home-assistant-purpleair/README.md

-## Local Purple Air Integration with both Celsius and Fahrenheit in Adjustments
+## Local Purple Air Integration with both Celsius and Fahrenheit in Adjustments & HA 2025.1 support
 This is an integration for home assistant that works integrates with local polling on your PurpleAir devices on your local network.